 What’s up everybody?
 Pam and Sara from Biscuits and Burlap here stopping by again with a yummy recipe for Puff Pastry Pinwheels – Italian Style.
 Have you noticed that everything we’ve brought to the Ugly Duckling House has been either a cocktail or an appetizer?
 That’s because we love a party, and so does Sarah!
-Slap a drink in one hand and a munchie in the other and we are happy campers!
+Slap a drink in one hand and a snack filled with flavor in the other and we are happy campers!

 But, the truth is, we’re also known to make a meal off appetizers (and cocktails) on any given night.
 It doesn’t have to be a true party.
 It can be a party for two.
-Apps and a drink just seem to make any evening feel special.
+Apps for an easy bite and a drink just seem to make any evening feel special.

 Other recipes brought to you by Biscuits and Burlap